EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 FL-net in multi-CPU configuration at present. (setM3FlnSysNo() is called without specifying sysNo in the driver support.)

-In order to use FL-net with an F3RP71-based IOC, users need to put the following IOC command in the startup script for an F3RP71-based IOC to specify how many link relays and link registers are allocated to each of the links.
+In order to use FL-net with a Linux CPU, users need to put the following IOC command in the startup script for the Linux CPU to specify how many link relays and link registers are allocated to each of the links.